gliu2k/SAP-Datasphere/DataBuilder/Flow.md

 Copy the data from one or multiple source systems into datasphere(local).
 There is no transformation.

 > [!IMPORTANT]
->🚩  **It can be used to load the data from source BW or S/4HANA systems and reversly.**
+>🚩  **It can be used to load the data from source BW or S/4HANA systems and reversely.**
 >
 > Here is an excellent [series](https://community.sap.com/t5/technology-blogs-by-sap/replication-flow-blog-series-part-1-overview/ba-p/13581472) on Replication Flow and also this [blog](https://community.sap.com/t5/technology-blogs-by-members/sap-datasphere-replication-flow-delta-functionality/ba-p/13927903).
 >